vrbaj/differential_evolution/README.md

 # Differential evolution algorithm
 This library aims to simplify the usage of differential evolution algorithm and enables effective comparison of various versions.
-Various standard testing and population diversity measurement functions are also implemented
+Various standard testing and population diversity measurement functions are also implemented.
+Only binomial crossover is implemented so far.

 ## Implemented version of differential evolution
 - DE/rand/1